zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 > When we set the exporting/flush delay to a small value (under 1 second), we are affecting the import throughput negatively

-We were not able to set the `bulk.delay` to a smaller value then 1 second, as the configuration only accepts longs.
+We were not able to set the `bulk.delay` to a smaller value than 1 second, as the configuration only accepts longs.
 The values seem to be expected to be seconds.
 When setting it to zero, no improvement has been observed (versus one second).

 ## Potential improvements